Muhammad Sa'id Ali Hasan: Most Wanted list

-A composite image created by the FBI to show how Hasan may try to disguise himself.

 On that day, Ramzi bin al-Shibh was the only known name among the five.
 Ashcroft said not much was known about any of them except bin al-Shibh.

 The fifth wanted martyrdom terrorist was identified a week later as Abderraouf Jdey, alias: Al Rauf Bin Al Habib Bin Yousef Al-Jiddi.

 Removal from list

 Muhammad Sa'id Ali Hasan, along with three of the other four pledged martyrdom suicide terrorists, was later removed by the FBI from the official count on the main page of the Seeking Information list.
 By February 2, 2003, the FBI rearranged its entire wanted lists on its web site, into the current configuration.
 The outstanding five martyr video suspects (including Jdey's Montreal associate Boussora) were moved to a separate linked page, titled "Martyrdom Messages/video, Seeking Information Alert" (Although both Jdey and Boussora were later returned to the main FBI list page).
 Around this time, the FBI also changed the name of the list, to the FBI "Seeking Information - War on Terrorism", to distinguish it from its other wanted list of "Seeking Information," which the FBI already uses for ordinary fugitives, those who are not terrorists.